Diamon

 How to Pronounce Diamon

 Our model has identified 4 different pronunciations for the name Diamon.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 48.6% confident that Diamon is pronounced as DAI-uh-muhn.
-The next most likely pronunciation is DEE-uh-muhn, at 27.0% confidence.
+Our model is 48.6% confident that Diamon is pronounced as DAI-uh-muhn, which has 3 syllables.
+The next most likely pronunciation is DEE-uh-muhn, at 27.0% confidence, with 3 syllables.

 DAI-uh-muhn (3 syllables)